Judge Samuel Sewall

 Governor and Judge William Phips

-The new governor, William Phips, appointed who he considered to be esteemed and learned men to be judges on the Court of Oyer and Terminer.
+The new governor, William Phips, appointed who he considered esteemed and learned men to be judges on the Court of Oyer and Terminer.
 This group of Harvard-educated men were the colony’s leading magistrates.
 Thirty-eight people were in jail when the court was created and the number accused of witchcraft was growing daily.
 These zealous judges proceeded in their task with a zeal that resulted in twenty-four deaths and hundreds of shattered lives.

 Considering these tragic events, it is hard for historians to believe, but Governor Phips had carefully chosen these men and described them as “persons of the best prudence.”
 The tragic year described as a time when “we walked in the clouds and couldn’t see our way” and ended as abruptly as it began.
 Governor Phips decided that the court of Oyer and Terminer “must fail” when his own wife and other high-profile individuals were accused of witchcraft in the fall of 1692.
 A new court was formed with instructions to disregard spectral evidence.